Flight Plan (2022)

-Flight Plan (2022) comprises an installation featuring speculative flight diagrams and a 3d modelled, ‘speculative artifact from a future’ has been scaled up to the size of walkable terrain.
-The artefact is conceived as an iterative collaboration between Williams and Ingrid Petterson (who chose the artefact); Michael Morgan (who originated the artefact); it is used in Ingrid Petterson’s performance with black helmets, developed by Michael, that will be staged as part of the exhibition before being symbolically interred to the waters of Port Phillip Bay.
+Flight Plan (2022) comprised an installation featuring speculative flight diagrams and a 3d modelled, ‘speculative artifact from a future’ has been scaled up to the size of walkable terrain.
+The artefact was conceived as an iterative collaboration between Williams and Ingrid Petterson (who chose the artefact); Michael Morgan (who originated the artefact); it is used in Ingrid Petterson’s performance with black helmets, developed by Michael, that will be staged as part of the exhibition before being symbolically interred to the waters of Port Phillip Bay.
 Other speculative cargo will be added to the Metaverse installation before the flight planned in On Autopilot; this will include photographs- these items are based on gifts previously given by the artist’s mother to bring to relatives in Vietnam, and those given in return to bring to Australia (a block of Cadbury’s chocolate and a bag of dried shrimps).

 Visitors can visit the virtual metaverse installation of Flight Plan (2022) in their internet browser.
 It is also recorded as a showcase for projection on display, as shown above.
 Visit https://hubs.mozilla.com/fCSRpR4/flight-plan-2022/ -best viewed on a computer.